rgeyer/rs_selfservice/README.md

 * Shared sessions - Horizontal Scalability
   * Sorta implemented, the authentication bits are stored in memcached, but other session data still stored in "sessions"
 * Cache commonly read data (user profiles/oauth uris, etc)
+  * Implemented caching for all RS API GET and HEAD calls, but should create a service which smartly (as in can be invalidated when new records are imported etc) caches
+    * Clouds
+    * Instance Types
+    * DataCenters
+    * ServerTemplates
   * Frequently query the RS API and cache status for provisioned product show screen(s)
 * Allow launching of servers once deployment is created
   * Create launch stages (tiers), launch all LB first, then DB, then App